nf-core/ampliseq/docs/output.md

 #### Taxonomic classification

 Taxonomic classification with QIIME2 is typically similar to DADA2 classifications.
 However, both options are available.
 When taxonomic classification with DADA2 and QIIME2 is performed, DADA2 classification takes precedence over QIIME2 classifications for all downstream analysis.
+Taxonomic classification by phylogenetic placement superseeds DADA2 and QIIME2 classification.

 <details markdown="1">
 <summary>Output files</summary>